line72/usbmdistros/website/content/products/bulletbelt-down_into_the_cold_of_the_grave.md

 ---
+actualPrice: $17.00
-title: "Bulletbelt - Down Into the Cold of the Grave"
+album: Down Into the Cold of the Grave
-date: 2021-06-22T16:40:34
-draft: false
-artist: "Bulletbelt"
+artist: Bulletbelt
-album: "Down Into the Cold of the Grave"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:43'
+draft: false
 images:
-    - "/images/covers/bulletbelt-down_into_the_cold_of_the_grave.jpg"
+- /images/covers/bulletbelt-down_into_the_cold_of_the_grave.jpg
-thumbnailImage: "/images/covers/bulletbelt-down_into_the_cold_of_the_grave-thumb.jpg"
-actualPrice: $17.00
 inStock: true
+thumbnailImage: /images/covers/bulletbelt-down_into_the_cold_of_the_grave-thumb.jpg
+title: Bulletbelt - Down Into the Cold of the Grave
 ---

 ## Vinyl